ropensci/mctq/README.md

 In addition to `convert()`, `mctq` is also equipped with many other utility functions.
-The package also provides fictional datasets of the standard, micro, and shift versions for testing and learning purposes.
+The package also provides fictional datasets of the standard, micro, and shift MCTQ versions for testing and learning purposes.

 All functions are well documented, showing all the guidelines behind the computations.
 Click [here](https://gipsousp.github.io/mctq/reference/index.html) to see a list of them.

-## New features

-As of today, `mctq` offers solutions for all variables proposed by the original MCTQ authors.
-Because MCTQ is actively used by a sleep research group, we have also developed different tools and analyses that can help you with your research.
-You can expect new features and also new articles/vignettes to be added to the package in the future.

 ## Citation